 Life has got better for dental patients in the past decade in terms of the scanning technology available to enable us to diagnose and treat problems with an almost perfect degree of accuracy.

-However, that doesn’t mean much if you’re paralysed with fear by the idea of walking onto a dental clinic.
+However, that doesn’t mean much if you’re paralysed with fear by the idea of walking into a dental clinic.
 Unfortunately it’s still quite common for people to avoid the dentist for years due to this kind of phobia, and in the meantime their dental health can suffer irreversible damage.

 What’s clear from our experience is that after a few visits to Portmore it’s unlikely for anxiety to persist, even among the most nervous patients, so we find conscious sedation is usually only requested for the first few visits, although we are happy to provide it on request.